Julia Shew Memorial Rowing Scholarship

 Making a Donation

-The scholarships are funded mainly by the proceeds from the Occoquan Masters Sprints regatta, which Bob Spousta founded and envisioned as a source of support for high school students who need financial assistance in order to row.
+The scholarships are funded mainly by the proceeds from the Occoquan Memorial Sprints regatta, which Bob Spousta founded and envisioned as a source of support for high school students who need financial assistance in order to row.
 Other donors have contributed to the scholarship fund in Julia’s memory or because they understand the lifelong value rowing has for young people.

 If you would like to make a donation, please mail your contribution made payable to Occoquan Boat Club, PO Box 182, Occoquan, VA 22125.
 Please include Julia Shew Rowing Scholarship in the Memo Line.

 Because OBC is a 501 c 4 organization, contributions are not tax deductible.